microsoft/windows-dev-box-setup-scripts/README.md

 ## Setting up a VM
 Windows 10 VM setup instructions
-1. Use Quick Create to set up a VM
+1. Use Hyper-V's [Quick Create](https://blogs.technet.microsoft.com/virtualization/2017/01/20/a-closer-look-at-vm-quick-create/) to set up a VM
-2. Once signed in to your VM, browse to this project and click a script link in the table of scripts
+2. Once signed in to your VM, visit this project in a web browser and click one of the script links in the Readme

 # Legal
 Please read before using scripts.